DataDog/stratus-red-team/docs/attack-techniques/kubernetes/k8s.privilege-escalation.nodes-proxy.md

 }
 ```

-In normal operating conditions, it's not expected that this API is used frequently.
+Under normal operating conditions, it's not expected that this API is used frequently.
-Consequently, alerting on `objectRef.resource == "nodes" && objectRef.subresource == "proxy"` should yield minimal false positives.'
+Consequently, alerting on `objectRef.resource == "nodes" && objectRef.subresource == "proxy"` should yield minimal false positives.

-Additionally, looking at the Kubelet API path that was proxied can help identify malicious activity (/runningpods) in this example.
+Additionally, looking at the Kubelet API path that was proxied can help identify malicious activity (/runningpods in this example).
 See [kubeletctl](https://github.com/cyberark/kubeletctl/blob/master/pkg/api/constants.go) for an unofficial list of Kubelet API endpoints.